Alberta 2022 Budget: Recovering From COVID-19

 “The economic recovery in Alberta is firmly underway.
 Budget 2022 reflects the shift from providing the right supports when Albertans needed them most during the COVID-19 pandemic to government’s continued focus on economic growth and prosperity for all Albertans.“– Alberta Budget 2022

-The main pillars for the Alberta 2022 budget touch on the following: investments in the economy, investments for improving jobs and skills development as the province emerges from the pandemic, and other provincial infrastructure and community initiatives.
+The main pillars for the Alberta 2022 budget touch on the following: investments in small business grants for Alberta and the economy, investments for improving jobs and skills development as the province emerges from the pandemic, and other provincial infrastructure and community initiatives.

 Table of Contents: